On the path to success

 Tutoring

-Faculty Director: Dr. Erin Jensen
+Dr. Erin Jensen

-The STEM Learning Lab will focus on helping Belmont Abbey students in the areas of Math and Statistics, Anatomy and Physiology, Biology, Chemistry, Genetics, Ecology and the Physical sciences.
-The STEM Learning Lab will serve as a hub for faculty student interactions, peer tutoring, and peer mentoring.
-The Lab is supported in part by the Faculty-Student STEM Mentoring Award from NCICU (North Carolina Independent Colleges and Universities).
+- The STEM Learning Lab focuses on helping students in the areas of Math and Statistics, Anatomy and Physiology, Biology, Chemistry, Genetics, Ecology, and the Physical sciences.

-Location: Gaston Science Building, 1st Floor
+Location: Gaston Science Building, 1st Floor – Adjacent to Room 113

 Online tutoring support is available for all Belmont Abbey College students through ThinkingStorm.